 Low bandwidth actually exists.
 It may seem that 5MB image download in a fraction of a second over a 100Mbit internet connection but, when users on slower channels such as GPRS connection try to download 5MB, it would take considerable time.
 Learn how to speed up the web application, and minimize components.
 This will make your app available to most users and lead to a satisfying user experience

 Having a Non-adaptive Design

 With the expansion of smart mobile devices, responsive application design is highly important.
-Everyday, the number of mobile apps users, as well as mobile website visitors, rises.
+Every day, the number of mobile apps users, as well as mobile website visitors, rises.
 Any high-quality software should work well on any device, no matter the screen size or resolution.
-Making the software solution available on the majority of devices leads to higher popularity of the service.
-To help with this aspect of an update, there are an immense amount of tools & tips for building responsive web design,.
+Making the software solution available on the majority of devices leads to the higher popularity of the service.
+To help with this aspect of an update, there are an immense amount of tools & tips for building responsive web design,

 Putting Functionality Over Design

 Even following an extremely useful idea or adding a super new feature means nothing if you don’t make it look nice.
 Having a dull grey button somewhere in the lower right corner of the page where it won’t be noticed, means your update won’t be used.
 Paying attention to the user interface is one of the main deciding factors on whether your software solution will be noticed.